Support Safe Snowmobiling!

 – Bring a small tool kit suitable for removing and installing your spare parts as well as making minor adjustments and basic repairs to your particular snowmobile.

-– When working or playing in the back country it is highly recommended to carry some form of satellite based personal tracker or beacon on you, preferably one with an easy to use emergency help button, such as an inReach, Spot, or similar.
+– When working or playing in the backcountry always carry some form of satellite based tracker or communication device, preferably one with an easy to use emergency help button such as an inReach, Spot, or similar.

 – Recent studies indicate that the majority of snowmobile related injuries and deaths are caused by poor decisions of the snowmobile operator.